 Creating an event agenda involves several steps.
 Here’s a comprehensive guide to help you through the process:

-- What is the purpose of the event?
+- What is the main goal of the event?Β Β

-- What do you hope to achieve?
+- What do you hope to achieve?Β Β

-2. Know Your Audience
+2. Know the Audience for Your Event

 3. Plan the Event Timeline

-Once you have a clear understanding of the event’s goals and your audience, the next step is to plan the event timeline.
+Once you have a clear understanding of theΒ event’s goals and your audience, the next step is to plan the event timeline.
 This includes:

 4. Break Down the Agenda into Sessions